anastasiia-skliar/inmemory-key-value-db/README.md

 # In-Memory Database in Go

 This project implements a simple in-memory database in Go with support for transactions and key-value storage.
+In addition, the database supports nested transactions, which means you are able to create a transaction within a transaction.
+If parent transaction is commited, all uncommited child transaction data is lost.

 ## Features